-- Preferred Option.
-All of the topic areas covered by the Sustainability Appraisal Objectives relate to aspects of sustainable development and relate to the NPPF and NPPG. - No Model Policy.
-This option has been discarded as it is normal for Local Plans to include this policy.
-This policy is also rolled forward from the 2014 Site Specific Local Plan.
+- All of the topic areas covered by the Sustainability Appraisal Objectives relate to aspects of sustainable development and relate to the NPPF and NPPG. - No Model Policy.
+It is practice for Local Plans to include this policy.

-• The NPPF/Planning Inspectorate.
+The NPPF.

-• No specific monitoring indicator for this policy.
+No specific monitoring indicator for this policy.
 All the policies in this Local Plan will be monitored.